-- Liaise with other external organisations in relation to a pupil's attendance and/or lateness. - Monitor pupils' attendance within specific and identified groups - Monitor pupil absences for those with additional medical needs - Monitor pupils and follow procedures for pupils 'Child Missing in Education'. - Follow reporting procedures for parents who have requested to Home Educated their child(ren) - Follow procedures when deleting a pupil from roll - Meet with LAAO on the allocated visits to school, who will also monitor the registers and follow up any identified concerns. - Monitor absences for illness and requests for leave to attend medical appointments. - Complete a Medical Needs Assessment on pupils with absences of 15 days during the school year due to illness. - Monitor and act upon requests for term time leave of absence and ensure Parent and Carers are informed of procedures in relation to authorised/unauthorised leave. - Step One.
+- Liaise with other external organisations in relation to a pupil's attendance and/or lateness. - Monitor pupils' attendance within specific and identified groups - Monitor pupil absences for those with additional medical needs - Monitor pupils and follow procedures for pupils 'Child Missing in Education'. - Follow reporting procedures for parents who have requested to Home Educated their child(ren) - Follow procedures when deleting a pupil from roll - Meet with LAAO on the allocated visits to school, who will also monitor the registers and follow up any identified concerns. - Monitor absences for illness and requests for leave to attend medical appointments. - Complete a Medical Needs Assessment on pupils with absences of 15 days during the school year due to illness. - Reporting pupils to the Local Authority when they have 10 consecutive 'O' coded (unauthorised absence) sessions in school. - Report pupils with unauthorised term-term leave absences (10 consecutive sessions of 'G' codes) to the Local Authority for issuing of a legal sanction to parents/carers. - Report pupils with 15 consecutive days of 'I' (illness) codes to the Local Authority. - Step One.
 Telephone call advising parent/carers of our concerns regarding the level of their child's attendance/lateness, and offering support. - Step Two.
-Send a letter to offer support and further explain the effect the absence/lateness is having on the child. - Step Three.
+Send a letter to offer support and further explain the effect the absence/lateness is having on the - Step Three.
 Send an invitation to attend a meeting to enter into an Attendance Contract.
 This is a supportive meeting, entered into voluntarily to discuss the needs of a pupil and family and identify ways that barriers to attendance can be removed. - Step Four.
 Should the Attendance Contract fail to improve attendance, or should there be no engagement with interventions and support despite every attempt by the school to support the family, a request for the issue of a penalty notice/fine or prosecution could be made to the Local Authority Attendance Team for children of statutory school age. - At Step 3 or 4, school might consider using a Notice To Improve letter, a strategy used in partnership with the Local Authority to set targets for improved attendance.
-This is a final attempt to improve attendance when parents/carers are failing to engage with support being offered by school, before referring parents for legal sanctions. - Following use of one of the two pathways above, if attendance does not improve, school will refer to the Local Authority for legal sanctions. - Liaise with other external organisations in relation to a pupil's attendance/lateness. - Monitor pupil attendance within specific and identified groups. - Monitor and respond to pupil absences for those with additional medical needs. - Monitor pupils and follow procedures for pupils who are 'Children Missing in Education'.
+This is a final attempt to improve attendance when parents/carers are failing to engage with support being offered by school, before referring parents for legal sanctions. - Following use of one of the two pathways above, if attendance does not improve, school will refer to the Local Authority for legal sanctions. - Liaise with other external organisations in relation to a pupil's attendance/lateness.

-- Follow reporting procedures for parents who have requested to home educate their child. - Follow statutory procedures when deleting a pupil from roll. - Monitor absences for illness and requests for leave to attend medical appointments. - Reporting pupils to the Local Authority when they have 10 consecutive 'O' coded (unauthorised absence) sessions in school. - Report pupils with unauthorised term-term leave absences (10 consecutive sessions of 'G' codes) to the Local Authority for issuing of a legal sanction to parents/carers. - Report pupils with 15 consecutive days of 'I' (illness) codes to the Local Authority.
+- Monitor pupil attendance within specific and identified groups. - Monitor and respond to pupil absences for those with additional medical needs. - Monitor pupils and follow procedures for pupils who are 'Children Missing in Education'. - Follow reporting procedures for parents who have requested to home educate their child. - Follow statutory procedures when deleting a pupil from roll. - Monitor absences for illness and requests for leave to attend medical appointments. - Reporting pupils to the Local Authority when they have 10 consecutive 'O' coded (unauthorised absence) sessions in school. - Report pupils with unauthorised term-term leave absences (10 consecutive sessions of 'G' codes) to the Local Authority for issuing of a legal sanction to parents/carers. - Report pupils with 15 consecutive days of 'I' (illness) codes to the Local Authority.